gughets/Ilha-Open-RAN-UFG/README.md

 ## TODO

-- Configure eUPF native mode;
+- Configure eUPF with Open5gs (not yet functional);